Crêpe Fabric – A Complete Guide

 Crêpe’s beautiful and unique look comes from its weaving method, which creates a rippling texture.
 The finished fabric has a wrinkled and bumpy appearance.

 The extent of the look depends on the fibres used to craft the fabric.
-Crêpe can use natural fibres such as wool or silk, or synthetic fibres such a polyester or rayon.
+Crêpe can use natural fibres such as cotton or silk, or synthetic fibres such a polyester or rayon.
 The yarn fibre can produce a more matte or a glossy finish, and not all cloths look as wrinkled as others.

-How is crêpe material made?
+How is the crêpe material made?

 One of the reasons crêpe fabrics are such a versatile and fun material to work with comes from its unique processing.
 While the many fibres used to create the base textile give a slightly different texture, a process called ‘hard twisting’ gives crêpe a unique feel and look.